Ismail Ibn Sharif: Difficult early reign

 After seizing power, Moulay Ismail faced several rebellions: most significant was the revolt of his nephew Moulay Ahmed ben Mehrez, son of Moulay Murad Mehrez, then the rebellions of his brothers, including Harran ibn Sharif, who assumed the title of King of Tafilalt.
 The Tetouan warlord Khadir Ghaïlan also resisted Sultan Ismail, along with several tribes and religious groups.

-When the news of Rashid's death reached Sijilmassa, Ahmed ben Mehrez rushed to Marrakesh, in order to have himself proclaimed sultan.
+When the news of Rashid's death reached Sijilmassa, Ahmed ben Mehrez rushed to Marrakesh, to have himself proclaimed sultan.
 The tribes of Al Haouz, the Arabs of Souss, and the inhabitants of Marrakesh joined him and he was able to assume control of the area.
 He rallied the southern tribes and was proclaimed sultan at Marrakesh.
 In response, Moulay Ismail launched a campaign against his nephew on 27 April 1672.
 Ismail was victorious as a result of his artillery.
 He entered the city of Marrakesh and was recognized as sultan there on 4 June 1672.
 Ahmed suffered a bullet wound and fled into the mountains.
 Ismail pardoned the inhabitants of Marrakesh and reorganized the city's defenses.
 He then went back to Fez to collect his brother Rashid's coffin and inter it in the mausoleum of Sheikh Ali ibn Herzouhm, before returning to Meknes on 25 July 1672.